mellester/Foundry-Calculator/README.md

-# Factorio Calculator
+# Foundry Calculator

-This is the repostory for the [Factorio Calculator](https://kirkmcdonald.github.io/calc.html), a tool for calculating resource requirements and production ratios in the game [Factorio](https://factorio.com/).
+This is the repostory for the [Foundry Calculator](https://erkle64.github.io/Foundry-Calculator/calc.html), a tool for calculating resource requirements and production ratios in the game [Foundry](https://www.foundry-game.com/).
+It is adapted from [Factorio Calculator](https://kirkmcdonald.github.io/calc.html).

 ## Running locally